 School identification must be worn on the left upper chest and be visible at all times while on placement at PHC.
-For undergrad placements, only instructors and preceptorship students requiring access to locked units will be granted PHC identification and will require a manager or Operations Leader's approval.
+For undergrad placements, only instructors requiring access to locked units will be granted PHC identification and will require a manager or Operations Leader's approval.
 CNS's, NP's and MN's, please confirm with your supervisor if you need ID.
 If ID is required, refer to the Photo ID page directions on how to obtain ID.

-Those that will be on medical units or in the emergency department at St. Paul's Hospital, please see below for information specific to you.
+For those will be on medical units or in the emergency department at St. Paul's Hospital, please see below for information specific to you.